ZhengdongWang/loonminator_rl/README.md

-# Loon Reinforcement Learning Environment
+# Always Blue Reinforcement Learning Environment

-The Game Loonminator played by AI.
+The Game Always Blue played by AI (renamed from Loominator).

 Made for [OpenAI Gym](https://gym.openai.com).

-Play the game as a human [here](https://github.com/ZhengdongWang/loonminator).
+Play the game as a human [here](https://github.com/ZhengdongWang/always_blue).

 # About